 A Property Manager’s Guide to Finding the Best Cleaning Company

-In addition to keeping building occupants healthy during COVID-19, cleanliness is now a key driver in attracting and retaining residents.
+In addition to keeping building occupants healthy, cleanliness is now a key driver in attracting and retaining residents.

 In fact, clean facilities are increasingly becoming a differentiator in the marketplace.